ying-hui-he/Robust_mean_estimation/README.md

 * `scipy`
 * `matplotlib`

-For more information, refer to `requirement.txt`.
+For more information, refer to `requirements.txt`.

 Explanation of Files
 ==